 INTERNATIONAL RAIL SERVICES

-International rail services are currently operated by Eurostar, travelling direct to Paris, Brussels, Lille, Amsterdam and Marne Le Valle (for Disneyland Paris).
+International rail services are currently operated by Eurostar, travelling direct to Paris, Brussels, Lille and Amsterdam.

 With the high-speed line passengers are able to reach Paris in just over two hours, Brussels in under two hours and Amsterdam in under four hours.